Patience (Year 5) Class

 Physical Education

-PE will take place every Monday afternoon.
-As such, please send the children into school already dressed in their PE kit.
-This will be black shorts/jogging bottoms, a white t-shirt and trainers.
+Swimming will take place every Monday afternoon.
+As such, please send your child into school with their swimming kit in their bags.

 I look forward to working in partnership with you to support and help develop your child’s education in an enjoyable and attentive atmosphere.